-The justification is, in the Bill, the proposed general penalty had provided for offenses for both the individual and the body corporate.
+The justification is, in the Bill, the proposed general penalty had provided for offences for both the individual and the body corporate.
 Further, penalty was not punitive.
-The proposed amendment has provided for a higher penalty for deterrence and proposes to provide for offenses relating to the body corporate in a separate clause proposed in New Clause 92 A.
+The proposed amendment has provided for a higher penalty for deterrence and proposes to provide for offences relating to the body corporate in a separate clause proposed in New Clause 92A.